 I know I’m on such thin ice with you.
-If you’ve subscribed to my regular SEO content writing tips, you might be waiting for an excuse to unsubscribe.
+If you’ve subscribed to my newsletter, you might be waiting for an excuse to unsubscribe.
 You don’t need one, if you hate how I write, please do us both a favour and leave.

 (That sounds like death.
-I’m not talking about death, nor that terrible film franchise.
+I’m not talking about death, or that terrible film franchise.
 We all know what destination I’m referring to.)

 In business writing, the destination is a call to action (CTA).